Skip to main contentSkip to search

 Quick Summary

-• Overview of private school options for autistic children in Ontario, including specialized autism schools, inclusive private schools, costs, and what to look for.
+• Private school options for autistic children in Ontario: specialized autism schools, inclusive private schools, tuition costs, and what to look for.

 • Ontario-specific guidance and resources for families navigating school supports.